If you walk into an outdoor store and look at the outdoor food rack, you might be surprised about the prices.

 2. Try to leave as many packages as possible at home by putting the food in zip-lock bags.
 These are lighter, waterproof and reusable.

-3. Another cheaper and lighter alternative is to purchase a freeze-drying machine so that you can prepare your own meals for the trail.
+3. Another cheaper and lighter alternative is to purchase a dehydrating machine so that you can prepare your own meals for the trail.
 You can compile the recipes and quantities yourself.
-Moreover, it is amazing what you can freeze-dry, from mayonnaise to meatballs.
-We don’t have any experience with this yet, but we will certainly purchase this when we will have a house.
+Moreover, it is amazing what you can dehydrate, from mayonnaise to meatballs.
+On our two month ski expedition in Canada we dehydrated all our meals which turned out to be the perfect solution for the cold.
+We will write a separate blog about this.